nodeGame/nodegame/README.md

 ## Important!

 The NPM version and the github have diverged.
+The latest and recommended vesion is on github.
+Is a development version with incomplete documentation.
-The version on github is the latest, and it is not compatible to the version found on NPM.
+The version found on NPM is considerably older, it lacks many featurs, but it is relatively stable and contains consistent documentation.

 The instruction for _Quick start_ refers to the old version.
 If you want to try the new version follow the instructions under _Source codes_.

-For further information refer to the documentation in nodeGame [wiki](https://github.com/nodeGame/nodegame/wiki).
+For further information refer to the documentation in the nodeGame [wiki](https://github.com/nodeGame/nodegame/wiki).

 ## Quick start (Old Version)